ropensci-review-tools/babelquarto/README.md

 - qmd/Rmd files. `bla.qmd` translation in Spanish would live in `bla.es.qmd`.
 - parts.
-The part title translation needs to be stored in `_quarto.yml` like so:
+The part title translation can be stored in `_quarto.yml` like
+  so:

 ``` yml
   - part: Building Your Package